 This final category is the most extreme, rare, and dangerous.
 Sometimes associated with pathological lying, the difference lies in the emotions associated and the overall application.
 This is what makes it harder to spot.
 If someone is lying all the time, is it habitual, do they genuinely not feel anything or both?

-Similar to sociopaths, psychopaths view other people as a means to an end, they have no attachment to anything called the truth, and they are not concerned about moving on when caught.
+Like sociopaths, psychopaths view other people as a means to an end, they have no attachment to anything called the truth, and they are not concerned about moving on when caught.
 Beyond that, psychopaths can be identified by more extreme personality issues such as a high degree of selfishness, an inability to plan for the future, and even violent responses when they encounter difficulties.

 How to Deal With Different Liars